 This federally-funded program is a component of wider safety planning at the NJTPA, supporting construction of cost-effective, high-impact safety improvements on county and local roadway facilities in the NJTPA region.
 Projects on State, U.S. and Interstate highways are not eligible for funding under this program.

 Since its inception with a pilot program in 2004, the NJTPA has allocated $216 million in Highway Safety Improvement Program (HSIP) funds for 126 projects.
 Typical projects supported by this program include new and upgraded traffic signals, road diets, modern roundabouts, pedestrian safety including countdown signal heads, high visibility crosswalks, curb extensions, new and upgraded signs and pavements markings, bike lanes and other improvements New Jersey is a focus state for Pedestrian and Bicycle Safety and Intersection Safety.

 High Risk Rural Roads

-This program using federal funding that has specifically been set aside to address safety needs in rurural areas.
-Since its inception in 2009, this program has allocated more than $20 million for 21 projects (click on this link for more information on these projects).
+This program using federal funding that has specifically been set aside to address safety needs in rural areas.
+Since its inception in 2009, this program has allocated more than $45 million for 23 projects (click on this link for more information on these projects).
 Typical projects supported by this program include high friction surface treatment and mircosurfacing, correction of curve superelevations, centerline and edgeline rumble strips, upgraded pavement markings and signs.
 Roadway departures account for about half of all the traffic fatalities in the United States.